 A portion of your student fees pay for the FSU student health plan.

-First Nations, Métis, Non-status and Inuit students who would like to connect with staff in our First Nations Centre can do so via email, phone or video conference.
+First Nations, Métis, Non-status and Inuit students who would like to connect with staff in Fanshawe's Institute for Indigenous Learning can do so via email, phone or video conference.

 Students who would like to connect with the Ombuds to discuss a concern or dispute can do so via email, phone or video conference.